hashicorp/consul/website/source/intro/vs/chef-puppet.html.markdown

 nodes, allowing systems and services to gracefully recover.
 Static configuration that may be provided by configuration management tools can be moved into the dynamic key/value store.
 This allows application configuration to be updated without a slow convergence run.
-Lastly, because each datacenter runs indepedently, supporting multiple datacenters is no different than a single datacenter.
+Lastly, because each datacenter runs independently, supporting multiple datacenters is no different than a single datacenter.

 That said, Consul is not a replacement for configuration management tools.